Schecher1/Telegram_WetterOnline_Bot/README.md

 # CHANGELOG

+## 2.0.1.0
+- The Container will accept the Environment Variable "TZ" (TimeZone) now
+- The Container will now show the actual Time, not the UTC Time

 ## 2.0.0.0
 - The bot now runs with Docker
 - The bot uses the Headless Browser PuppeteerSharp for the HTML to Image conversion